o3o/dwt-support/doc/Config DWT GUI for Eclipse DDT on Windows.md

 ## High-Level Overview
 1. Start with Windows 10 Home (or other compatible Windows version)
-1. Install the DMD D2 language compiler
+1. Install DMD, the D2 language compiler
-1. Install the DUB D2 language package manager
+1. Install DUB, the D2 language package manager
 1. Install Eclipse
 1. Install the Eclipse DDT plugin
 1. Clone the DWT repository from GitHub
-1. Build the DWT library on your local PC
+1. Build the cloned DWT library on your local PC
 1. Create a new DUB project in Eclipse with DDT called "hello-dwt"
 1. Edit the dub.json file to link with the DWT library on your local PC
 1. Enter the D code for a simple "Hellow World" window using DWT